AriPerkkio/eslint-remote-tester/README.md

 Follow these steps to test code changes of existing rules easily:

 1. Include given rule in `rulesUnderTesting`
-2. Configure `eslintrc` with the rule and its options
+2. Configure `eslintConfig` with the rule and its options
 3. Stash code changes of the fix so that the current setup matches the latest build (typically `master` branch)
 4. Enable `compare` in the configuration file.
 This will generate comparison reference results.
 5. Run `eslint-remote-tester` locally